MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-publishing-a-visual-studio-extension.md

 ---
-title: 'Walkthrough: Publishing a Visual Studio Extension | Microsoft Docs'
+title: 'Walkthrough: Publish a Visual Studio extension | Microsoft Docs'
-description: Learn how to publish a Visual Studio extension to Visual Studio Marketplace, which allows developers to browse for new and updated extensions. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: how-to
+description: Learn how to publish a Visual Studio extension to Visual Studio Marketplace, which allows developers to browse for new and updated extensions. ms.custom: SEO-VS-2020 ms.date: 01/15/2021 ms.topic: how-to
 helpviewer_keywords:
 - publishing web controls